 3. Practice at Least Two Problems a Day

 The fact is that you get better at problem-solving only with practice.
-Before the onsite, make sure to solve at least 250 problems to give yourself a good chance at cracking the interview.
+Before the on-site interview, make sure to solve at least 250 problems to give yourself a good chance at cracking the interview.

 Remember, you’ll have to beat stiff competition to come out on top.
 The more problems you practice, the better your chances of solving them during the actual interviews.